AztecProtocol/engineering-designs/docs/faucets/prd.md

 #### FUNC-02

-It SHOULD be possible for the rate of fee asset production to be updated.
+It MUST be possible to update amount of fee assets that users receive.

-Why: Allows us to be nimble in the face of too much/little activity
+Why: We acknowledge that the amount we initially give out may be too high or too low, and we need to be able to adjust it.
-Where: Anticipation of supply/demand shocks.
+Where: Anticipation of supply/demand shocks and potential DoS scenarios

 #### FUNC-03

+Well-behaved nodes MUST use the lower value between the contract-specified mana target and their environment variable when building blocks.

+Why: Otherwise nodes could build blocks that would fail on L1
+Where: Observed deficiency in the current implementation

+#### FUNC-04

+It MUST be possible to update the mana target of the rollup.

+Why: Allows us to update the mana target of the rollup in response to changing conditions
+Where: Anticipation of supply/demand shocks and potential DoS scenarios

+#### FUNC-05

-Users MUST be able to submit an L1 address and a "secret" for admission to the validator set.
-Producing the secret SHOULD be a one-liner for anyone with a fully synced Aztec node.
+Users MUST be able to submit an L1 address and complete a verification challenge for admission to the validator set.
+Producing the verification response SHOULD be a one-liner for anyone with a fully synced Aztec node.

 Why: Ensures at least a basic level of sybil resistance
 Where: Experience of validators joining the set

+#### FUNC-06

+We (Aztec Labs) MUST be able to add a user to the validator set outside of the faucet process.

+Why: We want to be able to add users to the validator set for testing purposes.
+Where: Experience of validators joining the set

+#### FUNC-07

+We (Aztec Labs) SHOULD be able to control the rate at which validators are added to the set.

+Why: to avoid mass validator joins.
+Where: Anticipation of people joining the set en masse when it is announced.

 ### Non-Functional Requirements (qualities the system has)

 #### QUAL-01

+The fee asset minting process SHOULD be permissionless.

+Why: We want to make it easy for anyone to try out the network.
+Where: Take Alice's story above, and assume she doesn't want to talk to anyone at Aztec Labs to get her assets.

+#### QUAL-02

-It SHOULD be easy for us to remove a validator from the set that is not performing their job well.
+It MUST be easy for us (Aztec Labs) to remove a validator from the set that is not performing their job well.

 Why: Ensure the health of the network.
 Where: Experience of validators joining the set.

-#### QUAL-02
+#### QUAL-03

 It SHOULD NOT be trivial for people to create an arbitrary number of validators.